rochonma/mxl/docs/Tools.md

 TODO.
 A generic GUI application based on gstreamer or ffmpeg to display flow(s).

-## mxl-gst-videotestsrc
+## mxl-gst-testsrc

-A binary that uses the gstreamer element 'videotestsrc' to produce video grains and/or audio samples which will be pushed to a MXL Flow.
+A binary that uses the gstreamer 'videotestsrc' and 'audiotestsrc' elements to produce video grains and/or audio samples which will be pushed to a MXL Flow.
 The flow is configured from a NMOS Flow json file.
 Here's an example of such file :

 ```json
 {